What are Parsons Problems?

-Given their benefits of the same learning as writing or fixing code in less time, and their ability to keep students engaged throughout a course, they should be more widely adopted.
-However, they are not the easiest to implement.
+Given their benefits of providing learning gains similar to writing or fixing code but in less time, and their ability to keep students engaged throughout a course, they should be more widely adopted in computing education.

 You can host your created Parsons problems for free on Github using our template repo.
 Simply fork the template, set Github pages to your master branch and copy-paste from the generator!

-Of course, if you are interested in hosting these Parsons problems inside Codio, you can seamlessly integrate them into instructional material, lab assignments or tests.
+If you are interested in hosting these Parsons problems inside Codio, you can seamlessly integrate them into instructional material, lab assignments or tests.